ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 So how do you know who has it?
 It's not like grabbing a crown, putting it on your head and walking around with it would work.
 It would not.
 The rules I considered: a) it's obvious to an outside observer by watching the group dynamics, b) you can get things from your own group with it c) you can get things from other groups with it.

 One time I saw my father dealing with a hard problem on a machine that stumped them.
-He walked upstairs, me behind him, he had a quick chat behind a wall with someone in whispers - the upstairs was quiet - and went back to work.
+He walked upstairs, me behind him, he had a quick chat behind a wall with someone in whispers - the upstairs was always quiet, even when things broke - and went back to work.
 The next day there was a swarm of men at the site fixing the intractable problem.
 That was respect in action.

 A dark wooden door leads to the narrow stairwell downstairs, the kind you might expect when visiting a friend’s house.
 The stairs themselves are covered in circular lilly pads extruded from the purple rubber.
 That helps with grip, I wonder?
 The doorway leads to 5 or 6 dangling clear heavy plastic panels like you might find at a grocery freezer section to trap the cold air.
 It was an airlock at the threshold of an expansive world of metal.